 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold for an allegation (see below).
-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the organisation may have acted in a way that:
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working with or within our organisation (teachers, visitors, staff etc) may have acted in a way that:

-• is inconsistent with the staff Code of Conduct, including inappropriate conduct outside of work, and

-• does not meet the allegations threshold (LADO) or is otherwise not considered serious enough to consider a referral to the Designated Officer.
+- is inconsistent with the staff Code of Conduct, including inappropriate conduct outside of work, and - does not meet the allegations threshold (LADO) or is otherwise not considered serious enough to consider a referral to the Designated Officer.